Top 5 Best Crappie Reels In 2024 Reviewed

 The 1000 weighs in at a tiny 155 grams.
 It will hold 85 yards of 15-pound braid, but the real sport is achieved by spooling up with 270 yards of 2lb or 140 yards of 4lb mono.

-There’s 3 kgs of max drag which should just be enough for a heavier specimen on 2-pound line.
+There are 3 kgs of max drag, which should be enough for a heavier specimen on a 2-pound line.

 There are 7+1 Ball bearings, for a lightweight crank that’s supporting X-Ship Hagane Gearing with Micromodule II.